gregives/gregives.co.uk/contents/projects/dissertation.md

 title: Computer Vision System for a Chess-Playing Robot
 titleShort: Dissertation
 date: 2019-05-01
-image: "/assets/images/dynamic/dissertation/demonstration.png"
+image: '/assets/images/dynamic/dissertation/demonstration.png'
 description: A computer vision system for a chess-playing robot.
-Tracks the state of a chessboard over time, using Python, scikit-learn and OpenCV.
+Tracks the state of a chessboard over time, using Python, scikit-learn and OpenCV
 tags:
   - Python
   - OpenCV
   - scikit-learn
   - Flask
   - Vue
 ---

 I completed my dissertation as part of my 3^rd^ year of university.
 Entitled "A Computer Vision System for a Chess-Playing Robot", my dissertation aimed to infer the state of a chessboard from a webcam placed above the board.
 You can [download the report here](https://gregives.co.uk/projects/dissertation/dissertation.pdf).
 Here's what the finished system looks like!

 ![Demonstration page of the system](/assets/images/dynamic/dissertation/demonstration.png)